Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Main Floor.md

 4. 4  l wraith and ld4 + l specters

-Lief was pressed into service by Strahd many years ago.
-He keeps all the books for Strahd, recording the vampire's riches and conquests.
+Lief was pressed into service by [[Strahd]] many years ago.
+He keeps all the books for [[Strahd]], recording the vampire's riches and conquests.
 Lief has been here longer than he can remember.
-He is grumpy because Strahd doesn't allow him to know about all his trea­ sures.
-Even so, Lief has found out where one of Strahd's secret treasures lies.
+He is grumpy because [[Strahd]] doesn't allow him to know about all his trea­ sures.
+Even so, Lief has found out where one of [[Strahd]]'s secret treasures lies.
 If he is treated with kindness,

 Lief will divulge the hiding place of the Holy Symbol of Ravenkind (see appendix C), as indicated by your card reading.
 Lief can draw a crude map showing a route to that location.
 His map is geographically accurate, but he admits that it doesn't acknowledge or avoid any dangers that might lie along the way.
 Lief doesn't necessarily know the most direct path to the symbol's location.